Our Study Group Leaders

 Members interested in delving into a new topic sometimes lead a class and share what they have learned with those of like minds.
 Since our beginning in 1990, members have led courses on aspects of a variety of ethnic cultures, on overlooked films and artists, on novelists and poets, on folk music and art.

-2023 Fall Semester Study Group Leaders
+2026 Spring Semester Study Group Leaders

 Abbey, Nancy